rkotze/rkotze.github.io/_posts/2018-05-02-async-await-promise-testing.md

 }
 ```

-Using `Promise.all` can achieve a similar affect to resolve the data.
-The result is an array in the order of the calls.
+Alternatively using `Promise.all` achieves a similar effect.
+The result is an array in the order of the calls:

 ```javascript
 Promise.all([fetchGitProfile('rkotze'), fetchGitProfile('octocat')]).then(function(values) {